 If the underlying fails to move up to the strike price by expiration, your call will expire worthless, allowing you to collect the full credit of your option.
 You will keep your shares, and you can sell another covered call on the position.

 The other hidden downside is if your underlying begins to move lower.
 Again, this won’t affect your option.
 In fact, you will still collect the full premium for your short option, as in the other scenarios.

 The downside happens because you are “stuck” in your position.
 If you have a short call open, you cannot sell your shares without first closing the short call position.
 If you closed the shares and left the short option open, you would have a naked call.
 More than likely, you will still collect a small profit from closing your call option.

 Besides covered calls, you can also trade cash-secured puts in Option Level 1.
-A cash-secured put is another option strategy where it is hard to lose money on the option trade.
+A cash-secured put is another options strategy where it is hard to lose money on the option trade.

 A cash-secured put involves selling an out-of-the-money put option with the goal of being assigned on the option and buying the underlying shares.
 For every one contract you sell, you would purchase 100 shares of the underlying if you are assigned at expiration.

 The risk with cash-secured puts is to have the underlying drop far below your strike price.
 When you are assigned the shares, they would be at the strike price.